willtwr/text2image-demo/readme.md

-# Text to Image Demo
+# Text to Image Demo (work in progress)
 This repo contains demo for generating image based on user prompt.
-- Model: stable diffusion 3.5 medium
+- Models: Stable Diffusion and Flux.1
-- UI: Streamlit
+- UI: Streamlit (Changing to NiceGUI)
 - Require NVIDIA GPU

+# TODO:
+- [ ] Refactor text-to-image models to factory approach.
+- [ ] Implement Flux.1 that can be run with 12GB VRAM.
+- [ ] Hook text-to-image model to the new interface built with NiceGUI.

 ## How to install
 1. Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)